llnl/benchpark/docs/benchpark-analyze.rst

 .. code:: console

-  $ benchpark analyze --workspace-dir wkp/kripke/cuda/strong/lassen/workspace/ --chart-type "time" --y-axis-metric "Avg time/rank" --top-n-nodes 10
+  $ benchpark analyze --workspace-dir wkp/kripke/cuda/strong/lassen/workspace/ --chart-type "time" --y-axis-metric "Avg time/rank" --top-n-functions 10

 We can also visualize any inclusive metrics by selecting them as the ``y_axis_metric``.
 Here we use ``Avg time/rank`` instead of ``Avg time/rank (exc)``.
 The ``main`` node is automatically removed from the figure, because this information is redundant for the inclusive metric.